 Power Content Label

-100% Clean Energy in 2020
+100% Clean Energy

-Power Mix Sources in 2018
+Power Mix Sources in 2022

-- Small hydroelectric from Graeagle
+- Small hydroelectric from Graeagle and New Spicer Meadows

 * "Eligible renewable" sources are energy resources that either cannot be used up or are quickly replenished through natural processes.
 In California, biomass and waste, geothermal, solar, small hydroelectric, and wind energy resources are all considered eligible renewable resources under RPS.
 The eligible renewable percentage shown in the chart below does not reflect RPS compliance, which is determined using a different methodology.

-2018 Power Content Label
+2022 Power Content Label

-|Energy Resources||AMP Power Mix||Alameda Green||2018 California Power Mix***|
+|Energy Resources||Standard||Alameda Green||2022 California Power Mix***|

 Biomass and Waste

-|Unspecified Sources of Power**||46%||0%||11%|
+|Unspecified Sources of Power2||0%||0%||7.1%|